PANCHO7532/alienswarm-sdk/README.md

 ```
 - Do File -> Save All and it will prompt you to save your solution somewhere, e.g. `src/mymod.sln`
 - Happy programming!

+If you're compiling on newer systems like Visual Studio 2019 or 2022, the process for generating a .sln are more or less the same, the only difference is that you do not need to use or upgrade the .vcproj files, use the .vcxproj files instead.

 ## Windows (CMake)
 Coming soon...